 Ways to avoid falling victim to financial frauds

-- Do not share your debit or credit card PIN, internet banking password, or any details regarding your bank accounts with anyone
+- Don’t share your debit or credit card PIN, internet banking password, or any details regarding your bank accounts with anyone.

-- Financial institutions do not call you to remind you of the expiry of your payment card and will not ask you to renew it over the phone.
-Your payment card will be changed once it expires and is not renewed
+- Financial institutions do not call you to remind you of the expiry of your payment card.
+They won’t ask you to renew it over the phone.
+Your payment card will be changed once it expires and isn’t renewed.

-- Never deposit fees or charges upfront in any 3rd party account, UPI, wallet etc
+- Never deposit fees or charges upfront in any third-party account, UPI, wallet, etc.

-- Block the pop-up option on your browser, and do not surf unsafe or dubious sites
+- Block the pop-up option on your browser, and don’t surf unsafe or dubious sites.

 Several types of financial scams are on the rise, but you can easily steer clear of them if you can be cautious and aware.

 You can now report fraud using the customer portal – My Account or Bajaj Finserv app.
 Also, you can call on 91 8698010101 to register a complaint regarding financial scams.